Ashok Bedi, MD. 48 minutes. Video & Audio Download.

 PowerPoint: PowerPoint slides are edited into the video.

 Audio: This download includes an audio MP3 of each lecture that can be played on smartphones, tablets, and laptops for listening on the go.

 Audio Quality: There were issues with the sound system in the room, so there is some background noise and echo that you may find distracting.
 The price of this item has been reduced by 30% because of this, but please listen to the audio in the sample to make sure you find it acceptable.

-The conference West Meets East in Jung's Psychology: A Dialogue includes the following lectures:
+This lecture is part of the conference West Meets East in Jung’s Psychology: A Dialogue.

 This video will help you summarize Jung’s hypothesis about India’s psyche from an Analytical perspective.